 Not usually but it really depends on the nature of your medical condition and whether it is likely to significantly increase the risk that you will suffer one of the listed illnesses in the future.

 One of the most common exclusions is for total and permanent disability cover.
 If you were to become completely and permanently unable to do your own occupation the critical illness insurance would usually pay out under this listed illness.
-It is usually affected if either your occupation increases your risk for injury or if you have had a substantial amount of time off work due to illness in the past.
+It is usually affected if either your occupation increases your risk for injury or if you have had a substantial amount of time off work due to illness or injury in the past.
 I say affected because the cover could be completely excluded but it could also be restricted to pay out if you're unable to care for yourself without assistance, which is a reduced standard of cover to the one where you would receive a payout as soon as you were unable to carry on working.

 If you have a pre-existing medical condition that is listed on your insurance then you will not be covered for that condition.
 A good example here would be cancer, due to the risk of recurrence.
 If you wish to put in place critical illness insurance that will cover you for all illnesses except those linked to your diagnosis, this usually requires expert guidance and advice.
 A specialist critical illness insurance adviser* can provide appropriate solutions with the insurance companies that are able to tailor your critical illness cover according to your medical history.